 To have a high-performing startup team you first need to recruit one!
 The first workshop in Susanne’s series was all about creating a great team right from the get-go, which naturally means attracting high-quality job candidates to recruit.

 If you want to attract a high-quality candidate you have to write a high-quality job advertisement.
 Being clear and concise is key.
 Don’t use vague language to describe the job requirements; instead, be precise in communicating the actual skill level needed to do it.

 A good example of this is language requirements.
 It’s tempting to write “native level language skills” on a job description or something equally ambiguous.
-But, it would be better to assess the actual skill level required and specify the accredited level accordingly (e.g. B2).
-This will clear up any confusion and not discourage people who have adequate language skills for the job but just not quite native.
+However, it would be better to assess the actual skill level required and specify the accredited level accordingly (e.g. B2).
+This will clear up any confusion and not discourage people who have adequate language skills for the job but are just not quite native.